List of LGBTQ Jews

-This is a list of LGBT Jews.
-Each person is both Jewish (by birth or conversion according to Jewish law, or identifies as Jewish via ancestry) and has stated publicly that they are bisexual, gay, lesbian, transgender, and/or queer or questioning (LGBTQ), or identify as a member of the LGBTQ community.
+This is a list of LGBTQ Jews.
+Each person is both Jewish (by birth or conversion according to Jewish law, or identifies as Jewish via ancestry), and has stated publicly that they are bisexual, gay, lesbian, transgender, and/or queer or questioning (LGBTQ), or identify as a member of the LGBTQ community.
 Being both Jewish and LGBTQ is a canonical (recognized) example of some facet of each person on this list, such that the below listed person's fame or significance flows from being both Jewish and LGBTQ.
+New York City is home to the world's largest openly queer community.